-There’s a good chance the Wuhan coronavirus will never disappear, experts say.
+There’s a good chance the new coronavirus will never disappear, experts say.
 There are only 3 possible endings to this story.

 - Chung Sung-Jun/Getty Images

-If the coronavirus does become a permanent fixture among humans, one possibility – let’s call it outcome 1a – is that it winds up fluctuating with the seasons the way the flu does.
-In that case, 2019-nCoV could retreat in the summer and return in the fall and winter each year.
+If the coronavirus becomes a permanent fixture in people, one possibility is that it winds up fluctuating with the seasons the way the flu does.
+In that case, it could retreat in the summer and return in the fall and winter each year.

 “If you look at the trajectory of the virus and how it’s spreading in communities, coupled with the fact that we deal with coronaviruses every year during flu and cold season, those factors point to this coronavirus becoming a seasonal virus,” Adalja said.